ESTOS/UCServerWebSDK2.0/README.md

 ```

 ##### Result from the server to the client
-(the result is empty as not beeing relevant)
+(the result is empty as not being relevant)
 The result reused the invokeID and thus let´s the caller associate a response with the original invoke.
 (This allows to implement the request completion logic)
 ```json
 {